 Security attribute Description/Value Active Applets The set of the active applets' AIDs.
 An active applet is an applet that is selected on at least one of the logical channels.
 Applet Selection Status "Selected" or "Deselected".
 Applet's version number The version number of an applet (package) indicated in the export file.
 Class Identifies the implementation class of the remote object.
 Context Package AID or "Java Card RE".
 Currently Active Context Package AID or "Java Card RE".
 Dependent package AID Allows the retrieval of the Package AID and Applet's version number ([JCVM22], §4.5.2).
 ExportedInfo Boolean (indicates whether the remote object is exportable or not).
 Identifier The Identifier of a remote object or method is a number that uniquely identifies the remote object or method, respectively.
 LC Selection Status Multiselectable, Non-multiselectable or "None".
 LifeTime CLEAR_ON_DESELECT or PERSISTENT ().
 Owner The Owner of an object is either the applet instance that created the object or the package (library) where it has been defined (these latter objects can only be arrays that initialize static fields of the package).
 The owner of a remote object is the applet instance that created the object.
 Package AID The AID of each package indicated in the export file.
 Registered Applets The set of AID of the applet instances registered on the card.
 Remote An object is Remote if it is an instance of a class that directly or indirectly implements the interface java.rmi.Remote.
+It applies only if the TOE provides JCRMI functionality.
 Resident Packages The set of AIDs of the packages already loaded on the card.
 Returned References The set of remote object references that have been sent to the CAD during the applet selection session.
 This attribute is implementation dependent.
+It applies only if the TOE provides JCRMI functionality.
 Selected Applet Context Package AID or "None".
 Sharing Standards, SIO, Java Card RE entry point or global array.

-Static References Static fields of a package may contain references to objects.
-The Static References attribute records those references.
+Static Static fields of a package may contain references to objects.
+The Static References References attribute records those references.

-(\) Transient objects of type CLEAR\ON\RESET behave like persistent objects in that they can be accessed only when the Currently Active Context is the object's context.
+() Transient objects of type CLEAR_ON_RESET behave like persistent objects in that they can be accessed only when the Currently Active Context is the object's context.